 “This study tells us that the loss of SIRT1 is a primary reason why our ability to exercise and receive its benefits diminish as we age,” said co-senior author Zoltan Pierre Arany, MD, PhD, an associate professor of Cardiovascular Medicine in the Perelman School of Medicine at the University of Pennsylvania.
 “We also show that when we bring the enzyme back into the blood vessels, vascular health improves dramatically: The old blood vessel tree [cluster of capillaries] in the older mice is turned into a young vessel tree, one that looks like it’s been exercising for a while, just by turning on this enzyme.
 That’s the most powerful aspect of the study.”
 Continue reading →

 I get blood work done at least once a year and confess that I do not know what all the information they get means.
-Thought this piece from Medical News Today might be useful in that regard.
+Thought this piece from Medical News Today (MNT) might be useful in that regard.